Stimulus Check Update: Track Your IRS Relief Payment

 The American Rescue Plan Act became law ahead of the March 14 deadline, when the previous $300 federal unemployment benefit bonus expired.
 The IRS, which had twice distributed stimulus checks, started the process again immediately.
 And people noted economic impact payment (EIP) deposits in their bank accounts within days.
 Early recipients tended to be people who have bank accounts on file and submitted recent tax returns.

 The President has stated that roughly 85 percent of Americans will ultimately receive money.
-In general, direct deposits arrive more quickly, many over the course of the past week.
-Paper checks and debit cards, which have to be mailed, could take quite a few weeks.
+In general, direct deposits arrive more quickly.
+Paper checks and debit cards, which have to be mailed, can take weeks.
 At least that was the case for the previous two payments.

 Payments go out in batches, meaning there isn’t necessarily cause for concern yet.
 The legislation says the government technically has until the end of 2021 to distribute the money.
 For most people, it won’t take nearly that long.